 3) Don’t show your emotions

-To throw a manipulator off, you need to maintain a calm and relaxed attitude when dealing with them.
+To throw them off, you need to maintain a calm and relaxed attitude when dealing with them.
 Think calm thoughts and don’t react to the provocative things they say.
 Being both offensive and defensive is a great tactic.

-A narcissistic manipulator is usually a big talker, yet what they communicate is often unclear and blurred.
-Offenders prefers verbal communication and never want to leave any written traces of what they say.
+Offenders prefer verbal communication and never want to leave any written traces of what they say.
 If you suspect your boss, throw them off by asking ‘to be sure, is that really what you want me to do?’, for example.
 Keeping a journal is a great way to keep track of what has been said.

 5) Start believing in yourself

-Classic manipulators will always choose to prey on people who lack confidence and self-esteem, because it makes manipulation so much easier.
-Building up your confidence is really important when faced with someone so devious and underhand.
+These folks will always choose to prey on people who lack confidence and self-esteem because it makes manipulation so much easier.
+Building up your confidence is important when faced with someone so devious and underhand.
 Focusing on your positive points and qualities will soon show you that you aren’t as worthless as you have been made to believe.

 6) Set boundaries and respect them